xdmushui/partner-center-sdk/develop/partner-center-webhooks.md

 1. Verify the required headers are present (Authorization, x-ms-certificate-url, x-ms-signature-algorithm).
 2. Download the certificate used to sign the content (x-ms-certificate-url).
 3. Verify the Certificate Chain.
-4. Verify the “Organization” of the certificate.
+4. Verify the "Organization" of the certificate.
 5. Read the content with UTF8 encoding into a buffer.
 6. Create an RSA Crypto Provider.
 7. Verify the data matches what was signed with the specified hash algorithm (e.g. SHA256).